Don’t Lease a Credit Card Machine!

 The term beneficial lease is an oxymoron when referring to processing equipment.
 Regardless, let's look at the benefits of leasing as provided by processors that lease equipment.

 Well, this is certainly true.
 A lease does not typically require an initial investment.
 Instead, it drains your bank account over a period of two to four years.
-Borrow $200 for a friend or relative if this is your main motivation for leasing a machine.
+Consider borrowing $200 for a friend or relative if this is your main motivation for leasing a machine.

 This selling point is always a headliner when it comes to leasing.
 After all, technology is moving so quickly that you're terminal will be obsolete in a year or two.
 Right?
 Wrong.
 Modern terminals will be valid for quite some time.
 Even if you have to purchase a new terminal every five years, you're still paying much less than you would have if you went the leasing route.